-It indicates that only when the control atom is in the state of $|1\rangle_c$, an interaction is applied on the target atom, and if the control atom is in the state of $|0\rangle_c$, the evolution of two qubit system is frozen.
+It indicates that only when the control atom is in the state of $|1\rangle_c$, an interaction is applied on the target atom, and if the control atom is in the state of $|0\rangle_c$, the evolution of two-qubit system is frozen.
 By using this effective Hamiltonian we can achieve an arbitrary controlled gate.
-Further more, as the target atom Hamiltonian $\mathcal{H}_{\rm{t}}(t)$ possesses the same form as in Eq. (\ref{7}), we can realize nontrivial two-qubit gates for our S-NHQC scheme.
+Furthermore, as the Hamiltonian $\mathcal{H}_{\rm{t}}(t)$ of the target atom possesses the same form as in Eq. (\ref{7}), we can realize nontrivial two-qubit gates for our SNHQC scheme.
 The corresponding evolution operator in the two-qubit Hilbert space $\{|00\rangle, |01\rangle, |10\rangle, |11\rangle\}$ is

 where $\tau'$ is the total evolution time, and $U_1$ is given in Eq. (\ref{9}) with the basis being $|10\rangle$ and $|11\rangle$ now.